Sam29052003/Data_Acquisition_Preparation/README.md

 ##  Outcome

                                The final output is a **cleaned, unified dataset** ready for further analysis and machine learning tasks, along with meaningful insights derived through EDA and visualization.

+# Sub Task 1.3 – Initial Exploratory Data Analysis (EDA)

+## Objective
+                                 The objective of this task is to understand the basic structure, quality, and statistical characteristics of the cleaned dataset before performing full-scale EDA.

+## Dataset Used
+                                **cleaned_unified_data.csv**

+                                The dataset contains customer-related information such as:
+                                - Customer ID
+                                - Name
+                                - City
+                                - Age
+                                - Purchase Amount

+## Tools & Technologies
+                                - Python 3.14
+                                - Pandas
+                                - Matplotlib
+                                - VS Code

+## Steps Performed

+### 1. Data Loading
+                                - Loaded cleaned dataset using Pandas
+                                - Verified dataset structure and size

+### 2. Structural Analysis
+                                - Inspected column names and data types
+                                - Previewed data using head() and tail()

+### 3. Data Quality Checks
+                               - Missing values detection
+                               - Duplicate record detection

+### 4. Statistical Analysis
+                              - Summary statistics using describe()
+                              - Skewness detection
+                              - Outlier identification using IQR method

+### 5. Initial Visualizations
+                              - Histogram for numerical distribution
+                              - Boxplot for outliers
+                              - Bar chart for categorical distribution
+                              - Scatter plot for feature relationships
+                              - Correlation matrix for numerical features
+## Key Insights
+                             - Dataset is clean and well-structured
+                             - No missing values or duplicate records
+                             - Purchase amount shows mild variability
+                             - Certain correlations observed between age and purchase behavior

+## Outcome
+                               The dataset is now fully understood and ready for advanced EDA and machine learning tasks.